 - While clicking on the Refresh All menu, you’ll be able to refresh all pivot tables to the entire worksheet that has been given below screenshot.

-2. Use the Mouse to Refresh All Pivot Tables in Excel
+2. Clicking on Mouse to Refresh All Pivot Tables in Excel

 In this method, we’ll learn how to refresh all pivot tables in Excel by using the Mouse.
 Let’s follow the instructions below to learn!